pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 This week's lab session has 5 parts.

+1. Getting JupyterHub
+   * Installing JupyterHub (Prefered -> Do this)
-1. Logging into the SCI JupyterHub
+   * Logging into the SCI JupyterHub (Not prefered -> can be buggy/tepremental)
+   * Binder (Break glass in case of emergency)
 2. Using JupyterLab
 3. Downloading Lab Materials
 4. Introduction to Jupyter Notebooks